eglassman/theory-in-hci/README.md

 Note that a theory does not need to already have a name and an accumulation of papers collecting data that support and refine it.
 It can be the design argument [cite] behind a particular system, which offers an explanation for why this particular system works and implicitly predicts why other systems with the same characteristics should work.
 It can be the more abstracted summary of findings from a grounded theory analysis of qualitative interviews.

+[ ] insert essay in yellow big notebook about pitfalls/traps

 # Data format

 ## Theory/thesis/concept/actionable principle schema-less "database"